SilviaVec/Realtime-Action-Recognition/README.md

 ## Download my data
-Follow the instructions in [data/download_link.md](data/download_link.md) to download the data.
+Follow the instructions in [dataset/readme.txt](dataset/readme.txt) to download the data.
 Or, you can create your own.
 The data and labelling format are described below.

 ## Data format

-Each data subfolder (e.g. `data/source_images3/jump_03-02-12-34-01-795/`) contains images named as `00001.jpg`, `00002.jpg`, etc.
+Each data subfolder (e.g. `dataset/.../jump_03-02-12-34-01-795/`) contains images named as `00001.jpg`, `00002.jpg`, etc.
 The naming format of each image is defined in [config/config.yaml](config/config.yaml) by the sentence: `image_filename_format: "{:05d}.jpg"`.

-The images to be used as training data and their label are configured by this txt file: [data/source_images3/valid_images.txt](data/source_images3/valid_images.txt).
+The images to be used as training data and their label are configured by this txt file: [src/githubs/Lable_video.txt](src/githubs/Lable_video.txt).
 A snapshot of this txt file is shown below:
 ```
-jump_03-02-12-34-01-795
-52 59
-72 79

-kick_03-02-12-36-05-185
+stand, 171204_pose1, 0
-54 62
+12 54
+63 149
+stand, 171204_pose1, 1
+164 186
+221 296
 ```
 In each paragraph,
 the 1st line is the data folder name, which should start with `"${class_name}_"`.
 The 2nd and following lines specify the `staring index` and `ending index` of the video that corresponds to that class.

-Let's take the 1st paragraph of the above snapshot as an example: `jump` is the class, and the frames `52~59` & `72~79` of the video are used for training.
+Let's take the 1st paragraph of the above snapshot as an example: `stand` is the class, and the frames `12~54` & `63~149` of the video are used for training.

 ## Classes